Sometimes the little guy wins.

 Former colleague Troy Lyman’s research into failing passenger seat air bag sensors on Pontiac Solstice and Saturn Sky vehicles like his own led the National Highway Traffic Safety Administration (NHTSA) to open an inquiry.

-On Lyman’s referral, I received a call from Automotive News photo editor Steve Massie late on a Tuesday afternoon, then made this and several other photos on Wednesday night and delivered them via email in time for inclusion in the following week’s issue.
+On Lyman’s referral, I received a call from Steve Massie, design director at Automotive News, late on a Tuesday afternoon, then made this and several other photos on Wednesday night and delivered them via email in time for inclusion in the following week’s issue early Thursday morning.

-Lyman’s car was out of commission, limiting where we were able to make a picture, and somewhat explaining the simple headline to this post.
-It’s seen here on jack stands in his garage, where he and a friend struggled to complete repairs while ordering a pizza for themselves, despite my insistence on his full attention for the making of the pictures.
+With Lyman’s car out of commission, we were limited in where we were able to make a picture.
+It’s seen here on jack stands in his garage, where he and a friend struggled to complete repairs and order a pizza for themselves despite my insistence on his full attention for the making of the pictures.

-Nuts and Bolts: I used a single Nikon Speedlight in a Lumiquest LTP “tabletopped” as my main light and three additional Nikon speedlights with CTO gels, all fired via RadioPopper PX system, on other parts of the scene, captured with a Nikon full-frame DSLR and 24-70mm zoom lens.
+Nuts and Bolts: I used a single Nikon SB-900 Speedlight in a small softbox “tabletopped” as my main light and three additional Nikon SB-900 speedlights with CTO gels, all fired via RadioPopper PX , on other parts of the scene, captured with a Nikon full-frame DSLR and Nikon 24-70mm f 2.8 zoom lens.